DonaldPeat/scientific_computing_IDL/README.md

-#thermal projection sim using IDL
+Thermal projection sim using IDL.